eyalella/FamilyFlow/README.md

 3. `npm run dev` (starts Vite dev server)
 4. To run Playwright tests: `npx playwright test`

+## [2024-06-09] Branch Update
+- New feature branch 'feature/configure-shared-types-utilities' created for configuring shared types and utilities.
+Please use this branch for all related work and collaboration.

+## [2024-06-09] Shared Types/DTOs Update
+- `packages/shared/src/index.ts` now provides a barrel export for backend TypeORM entities and GraphQL DTOs (User, Event, Notification).
+Do not import from this barrel within backend entity/DTO definitions to avoid circular dependencies.

 > We'll grow this doc as we build.